maelh/hxd-plugin-framework/Implementation guidelines.md

 a test for the machine endianness, and do nothing in ChangeByteOrder() calls, when its NewByteOrder parameter matches the machine's endianness.

-If a data type does not support byte reording (like UTF-8 or x86 assembly), it should take care to set SupportedByteOrders accordingly, in the constructor function of type TDTCPCreateConverter or the constructor for the object oriented interface.
+If a data type does not support byte reordering (like UTF-8 or x86 assembly), it should take care to set SupportedByteOrders accordingly, in the constructor function CreateConverter() or the constructor for the object oriented interface.

 ## String formatting according to the user's locale